Dell Technologies logo

 The physical backbone of artificial intelligence

 Dell has quietly reinvented itself.
 What used to be a PC brand is now a data-centre powerhouse.
-Over half of its revenue (56 %) now comes from servers, storage, and cloud infrastructure which is the physical backbone of artificial intelligence.
-Its recent $5.8 billion GPU deal with IREN , supplying Microsoft’s $9.7 billion AI cloud contract, shows how Dell has become a trusted supplier to the biggest players in tech.
+Over half its revenue now comes from servers, storage, and cloud infrastructure, the physical backbone of artificial intelligence.
+Q3 showed how far this shift has gone, with revenue rising 11% to $27 billion and AI server demand hitting record levels.
+Its recent $5.8 billion GPU deal with IREN, supporting Microsoft’s $9.7 billion AI cloud build, shows how Dell has become a trusted supplier to the biggest players in tech as AI orders and backlog set new highs.

 The AI gold rush needs hardware

 Every AI model, chatbot or image generator runs on powerful computers.
 Dell builds and sells those computers.
-AI server sales hit $8.2 billion in Q2 FY26, up 165 % year-on-year, as demand for computing power surged globally.
-Nvidia thinks data-centre investment will top $1 trillion by 2028 , Dell is building the picks-and-shovels for that boom.
+Q3 set another record with $12.3 billion in AI server orders and shipments more than doubling year-on-year.
+Demand for computing power is rising everywhere as companies race to train and run bigger models.
+Nvidia thinks data-centre investment will top $1 trillion by 2028, and Dell is now one of the key suppliers feeding that surge, building the picks-and-shovels for the boom.

 Buybacks tell their own story

-This isn’t hype; it’s hard cash.
-Dell has returned $14.5 billion to shareholders in just 2½ years, retiring 17 % of its shares while profits keep growing (EPS + 19 %).
+Dell returned $1.6bn in Q3 and $5.3bn year-to-date.
+Earnings hit fresh records, with Q3 EPS up 17%.
 It trades at lower forward earnings, which offers a generous upside.
-Like early Alphabet or eBay, Dell is executing well while the market still treats it as “just a PC stock.”
+Like early Alphabet or eBay, Dell is executing well while the market still treats it as “just a PC stock” despite record AI demand and a sharply stronger full-year outlook.

 Catalysts